-One of the most common questions I receive is, “will bankruptcy affect my ability to rent?”
+One of the most common questions I receive is related to, “renting after bankruptcy”

 The short answer to this question is, “well, it depends…”.
 This usually means the answer is long and somewhat complicated.

 Filing for bankruptcy can impact many things and the ability to rent a new apartment after your bankruptcy case is one of them.

 First, if you are current on your rent payment and you want to stay at your apartment for the foreseeable future, then this question does not apply to you.
 You will not be affected in any way.
 You can stay in your apartment and continue to make payments just like before you filed bankruptcy.